Nowadays I am all about them cookies! And if they are healthy then sign me up for a trial please!!

 These cookies are nutty, crunchy from the outside and soft inside.

-The recipe is adapted from David Lebovitz buckwheat cookies recipe.I have used our everyday use wheat flour instead of all purpose in making these.I have also used whole eggs instead of just the yolks for the recipe plus some smaller changes in the quantity of chocolate chips and types of nuts etc.
+The recipe is adapted from David Lebovitz buckwheat cookies recipe.Baking with buckwheat can be challenging if used in isolation thats the reason it has to be mixed with another kind of flour.I have used our everyday use wheat flour instead of all purpose in making these.I have also used whole eggs instead of just the yolks for the recipe plus some smaller changes in the quantity of chocolate chips and types of nuts etc.

 Read the note below the recipe if you are making these for your babies.